kossiitkgp/docs/community/event-checklist.md

 ## 2.1 How to decide the Topic for the workshop

 - Make sure that the topic adds value to the community.
 The topic doesn't have to be trendy or in vogue.
-- Atleast a couple of members at KOSS should have enough practical experience to speak about the topic
+- Atleast a couple of members at KOSS should have enough practical experience to speak about the topic.
+The practical experience is helpful in organizing and delivering the contents of the workshop in a simple and intutive way.
+Otherwise, it would lead to just reproducing the content online, which is less valuable.

 ## 2.2 How to decide the content of the workshop